mshappe/sinatra-thingy/README.md

 Known Issues:

-* Thingy is a lame name.
-Naming things is hard.
+* Naming things is hard.
+"Sinatra-Thingy", for example, is kind of a lame name.
 * There's no testing for either the search verb or the javascript.
 I probably could set something up involving replayed data and so on, but it hasn't happened at this point.